FluoTag®-X4 anti-GFP abberior STAR_STED-optimized.png

 Related Products:

-sdAb anti-GFP HRP (cat. no. N0305-HRP)
+sdAb anti-GFP HRP (Cat.
+No. N0305-HRP)

-sdAb anti-GFP Biotin (cat. no. N0305-Biotin)
+sdAb anti-GFP Biotin (Cat.
+No. N0305-Biotin)

 Clone: 1H1, 1B2